juhp/fbrnch/README.md

 ```
 $ fbrnch status [package]
 ```
-which output information about the status of each branch.
+outputs information about the status of each branch.
 The status command can also be used with `--reviews` to check the build status of new packages.